Introduction

-Throughout the writings of the Church Fathers, one is overwhelmed by the ubiquitous references to the Catholic Church.
+Throughout the writings of the Church Fathers, one is overwhelmed by the ubiquitous references to the “Catholic Church.”
 This is one of the many reasons protestant and other non-Catholic readers who read the Church Fathers end up Catholic.
-After all, if the one true Church established by Christ was, and has always been identified century after century to be the Catholic Church, then that is where they want to be.
+After all, if the one true Church established by Christ was, and has always been identified as the “Catholic Church” century after century, then that is where they want to be.

 In this mini-series, Where is the True Church?, we will cover specific works of various Church Fathers where those who are open to considering Catholic claims can see for themselves how the Church Fathers described the one true Church.

-This first installment will cover St. Augustine’s Against the Fundamental Epistle of Manichaeus, written in AD 397.
+This first installment will cover St. Augustine’s Against the Fundamental Letter of Manichaeus, written in 397.
 In it, St. Augustine writes against the Manichaean heresy, and specifically one of Manichaeus’ more important writings.
 Therein, he is quite clear about what he considers the one true Church, and its various characteristics (Ch.
 4, §5):

 For in the Catholic Church, not to speak of the purest wisdom, to the knowledge of which a few spiritual men attain in this life…not to speak of this wisdom, which you do not believe to be in the Catholic Church, there are many other things which most justly keep me in her bosom.